Double Dragon (restaurant): Reception

 Drew Tyson ranked Double Dragon's pork belly bánh mì number 10 in Thrillist's 2015 list of "Portland's 11 Best Sandwiches".
 He also included the dish in Thrillist's 2015 list of "The 11 Best Pork Belly Dishes in Portland", in which he said, "Don't ask any questions, just order it".
 In The Daily Meal's 2015 list of "5 Amazing Sandwich Shops in Portland, Oregon", Alex Frane wrote:

-Double Dragon may not be the most authentic banh mi in town, nor the cheapest (purists will balk at paying $9 for bánh mì), but the pork belly banh mi here is arguably the best version of the sandwich in town.
-There are only a few sandwiches on the menu here, including a vegan banh mi made with fried chickpeas, and all of them are excellent.
-The rice bowls, burgers, and fries are good too, if you don't feel like a banh mi for some reason.
+Double Dragon may not be the most authentic bánh mì in town, nor the cheapest (purists will balk at paying $9 for bánh mì), but the pork belly banh mi here is arguably the best version of the sandwich in town.
+There are only a few sandwiches on the menu here, including a vegan bánh mì made with fried chickpeas, and all of them are excellent.
+The rice bowls, burgers, and fries are good too, if you don't feel like a bánh mì for some reason.

-In his 2016 list of "Portland's 10 best ramen shops", Michael Russell of The Oregonian gave honorable mention to Double Dragon, writing, "This Southeast Portland banh mi shop makes a Thai-inspired ramen mellowed with coconut milk and brightened by kaffir lime.
+In his 2016 list of "Portland's 10 best ramen shops", Michael Russell of The Oregonian gave honorable mention to Double Dragon, writing, "This Southeast Portland bánh mì shop makes a Thai-inspired ramen mellowed with coconut milk and brightened by kaffir lime.
 The presentation can be sloppy, but the broth is comforting and the noodles are well-cooked."
 In 2017, Double Dragon ranked third place in the Best Baguette category of Willamette Weeks annual readers' poll.

 During the pandemic, Frane included Double Dragon in Eater Portlands 2021 list of "15 Restaurants Offering Winter-Friendly Outdoor Seating".
 He described the outdoor improvements and wrote, "SE Division cocktail bar and restaurant Double Dragon has always had a nice patio, but in the Before Times it was mostly relegated to summertime revelry...
 Order couple of the bar's tropical cocktail and a thick pork belly or tofu sandwich, and winter will feel a world away."